MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-use-the-sharepoint-migration-tool.md

  **Migrating data files from SharePoint Server document libraries**

-1. Start SPMT, and then enter your Office 365 username and password.
+1. Start SPMT, and then enter your Microsoft 365 username and password.

 2. Select **Start your first migration**.